 Q) How long can I stay in shelter?

-A) We have a maximum stay policy of thirty days, although exceptions can be made if clients are actively seeking employment and housing.
+A) We have a maximum stay policy of thirty days, although exceptions can be made if participants are actively seeking employment and housing.
 While in the shelter, clients meet with advocates on a daily basis to talk about strategy and progress.

 Q) What about my kids?